fieldtrip/website/workshop/baci2017/forwardproblem.md

 tags: [baci2017]
 ---

-# Solving the EEG forward problem using BEM and FEM

 ## Introduction

 The aim of this tutorial is to solve the EEG forward problem using two different numerical methods, namely the Boundary Element Method (BEM) and the Finite Element Method (FEM).